A Brief History of the Future (TV series): Production

 A Brief History of the Future was written and directed by Andrew Morgan and produced by Zach Morgan of UNTOLD.
 The series was executive produced by Kathryn Murdoch, Ari Wallach, Wendy Schmidt, and Canadian musician Drake's DreamCrew.

 It was produced at Futurific Studios, co-founded by Murdoch and Wallach in 2023.
 The studio is intended to be a place for creatives to work on ideas relating to "protopia", a word coined by Wired co-founder Kevin Kelly, meaning "a state that is better today than yesterday".
 It implies practical solutions to big global challenges, rather than just presenting dystopian narratives.

 It is a documentary series comprising six episodes.
 Theme music is by Grimes who is also interviewed in one of the episodes.

 Release

 The series premiered on Tuesday, April 2, 2024, at a private screening in Museum of Modern Art in the New York City.

 The first episode of the series aired on Wednesday, April 3, 2024, on PBS in the United States.

 Reception

 The show opened to generally positive reviews.
 Devin Coldewey of TechCrunch praised it for its positive commentary, "From mushroom leather to ocean cleanup to death doulas, Wallach finds people who see the same scary future we do but are choosing to do something about it, even if that thing seems hopelessly small or naïve."

 Legacy

-The show also produced additional content while filming the show to be used for education purposes in the classrooms, called "Futures Literacy", and available on PBS Learning Media.
+The show also produced additional content while filming the show to be used for educational purposes in the classrooms, called "Futures Literacy", and available on PBS Learning Media.